 To address the problems with sediment and nutrient pollution, many local units of government, led by the Mower County SWCD, coordinated the Total Maximum Daily Load (TMDL) project to identify sources of pollutants, recommend reductions in pollutant amounts, and outline ways to achieve those reductions.
 Participants included:

-The reports below provide detailed data and information on water quality and biological stream conditions for the Cedar River watershed in Minnesota.
+MPCA reports provide detailed data and information on watershed water quality and biological stream conditions in Minnesota.

 Strategy development for restoration and protection